No batteries. It’s powered by the folding and unfolding.

 I think as part of their history classes, kids should be introduced to the items from the days before high tech: maps, slide rules, etc.

-Botulism Bob about 10 hours ago
+Botulism Bob 4 months ago

 This is typical for a generation that has known nothing else but their cell phones.

-hans Premium Member about 9 hours ago
+hans Premium Member 4 months ago

 It’s like when you try to enlarge a picture in a book with your fingers.